uw-dims/dims-ad/source/scope.rst

 Identification
 --------------

-This document describes the proposed high-level design of the Distributed Incident Management System (DIMS) architecture.
+This Architecture Design document (version |release|) describes the proposed high-level design of the
+Distributed Incident Management System (DIMS) architecture.
 Its purpose is to provide the reader with an overview of the major system components of the existing Public Regional Information Security Event